Soyvolon/CloudNineBot/docs/quotes.md

 !> The following list of commands have no prefix listed.
 Make sure to place your servers prefix before them in order to use a command!
 The default prefix is `!`

+# Information

+The intent behind this module is to save and store moments for your server that you can later look back to!
+No special setup is required, this module works right out of the box.

 # Commands
 ## Add Quote
 **Adds a new quote.**